apache/skywalking/docs/en/FAQ/Compatible-with-other-javaagent-bytecode-processing.md

 which will not affect the processing of the subsequent java agent.

 **2.Class cache save mode**
-It is recommended to put the cache class in memory, but if it takes up more memory, it should be placed in a temporary file.
-Set the class cache save mode through the following options:
+It is recommended to put the cache class in memory, meanwhile if it costs more memory resources.
+Another option is using the local file system.
+Set the class cache mode through the following options:
 `-Dskywalking.agent.class_cache_mode=MEMORY` : save cache classes to java memory.
 `-Dskywalking.agent.class_cache_mode=FILE` : save cache classes to SkyWalking agent path '/class-cache'.